Stack linking connects Dashboard (New) to Explore so you can view dashboards when exploring infrastructure components.

 To link a custom Dashboard (New) to your stack in Explore, do the following:

-- From your custom dashboard, click the Details icon in the upper right corner of the window and select Edit Stack Linking from the drop-down menu.
+- From your custom dashboard, click the three-dot icon in the upper right corner of the window and select Create Stack Linking from the drop-down menu.

-- Now enter Value(s), the component to which the dashboard will be linked in the Explore hierarchy.
+- Next enter Value(s), the component to which the dashboard will be linked in the Explore hierarchy.

-- Click Apply to apply the key-value pair.
+- Click Apply to apply the stack link.

 - Now when you navigate in Explore to an entity or component with matching key-value pairs you'll have the option to view your Dashboard (New) in Explore.

-Then in Explore, when navigating to components you'll have the option to select other dashboards to view that have been linked.
-For our example, we selected the Kubernetes Deployment View, expanded the prod01.travellogic.info cluster and clicked googleapps.
+In Explore, when navigating to components you'll have the option to select other dashboards that were linked.